 Intended Major: Cognitive Science

-I am Aylisa Grenald, a 2017 graduate of Horizon Science Academy of Lorain, where I earned an honors diploma.
-I am from Lorain, Ohio.
-At Horizon, I was the media coordinator for my robotics team, I participated in many intercultural language competitions where I would sing in Turkish, and I also won many awards from science fairs and math competitions.
-Also I have participated in the Concept Young Scholars Program and the National Society of High School Scholars.
-I have dreamed of coming to Case Western Reserve University ever since my first campus visit in the 9th grade.
-I plan to be in the Pre-Medicine program with a possible major in Medical Anthropology.
-I also have many creative interests in art and music, and I plan to explore them in clubs or other activities throughout my undergrad years.
-After graduation, I will go to medical school and then pursue my ultimate dream of becoming a traveling pediatrician to help children all over the world.
-This is me at a robotics competition next to a show-bot.
-My team was called the Spartans, too—how exciting!
+Aylisa is a 2017 graduate of Horizon Science Academy of Lorain, where she earned an honors diploma.
+At Horizon, she was the media coordinator for her robotics team, participated in many intercultural language competitions where she would sing in Turkish, and also won many awards from science fairs and math competitions.
+In addition, she participated in the Concept Young Scholars Program and the National Society of High School Scholars.
+Aylisa dreamt of attending Case Western Reserve ever since her first campus visit in the 9th grade.
+She has many creative interests in art and music, and plans to explore them in clubs or other activities throughout her remaining undergrad years.

 Intended Major: Psychology and Political Science

 Aliah Lawson graduated with honors from Cleveland Heights High School in 2017.
 She served as student council president during her senior year and belonged to several other clubs, including the National Honor Society, SADD (Students Against Destructive Decisions), Cleveland Heights Youth Committee, and the Heights Students of Promise Program, in which she served as a peer tutor in math.
 Aliah also played volleyball for her school all four years, the last two on the varsity level.
 Now that she is a student at Case Western Reserve, Aliah is thinking of majoring in biology or political science, with a double minor in French and business management.
 She hopes to continue her involvement in student government programs and explore a few new activities along the way.
 Aliah plans on being her own boss in any field she enters and hopes to pursue her interest in real estate and property flipping.